anurag-srivatsav/PortfolioBot/README.md

 ﻿# PortfolioBot

-Portfolio Bot is an interactive AI bot that answers questions related to the user and provides information from external sources.
+Portfolio Bot is an interactive AI bot built with Streamlit that answers questions related to the user and provides information from external sources.
 This bot utilizes a custom knowledge base and Gemini API keys to deliver accurate and relevant responses.

 ![Portfolio Bot Screenshot](https://res.cloudinary.com/dvlgixtg8/image/upload/v1721070263/PortfolioBot.jpg)